Land, Food & Water

 - Is responsible for 14-24% of global greenhouse gas emissions

-We’re campaigning for better ways of farming and improvements in the way food gets to market.
+We’re campaigning alongside farmers and many others for better ways of farming and improvements in the way food gets to market.
 This includes sustainable farming that doesn't exhaust the land, and cutting down on waste.

 2. Consumption: How we use land, water and other renewable resources